tasket/wyng-backup/README.md

 The special delimeter used to separate the _volname_ (archive volume name) and the _path_ is ':|:' which means this option cannot be used to `send` directly to volume names in the archive which contain that character sequence.

+`--local_from=_json file_`

+Specify both local storage and volume names for `send` or `receive` as sets, instead of using --local and volume names on the command line.
+The json file must take the form of `{local-a: [[volname1, alias1], [volnameN, aliasN], ...], ...]}`.
+This allows multiple local storage sources to be sent/received in a single session.
+However, the volume names (or aliases) must all be unique across different sources as they are stored in the same archive.
+Aliases currently define which local volume name into which an archive volume will be received; they are ignored when sending.

 `--compression`